Steven Holl: Early works

+During his early years in New York, Holl, along with architect and book collector William Stout, launched the experimental publication series Pamphlet Architecture.
+Pamphlet Architecture quickly developed into one of the most important publications of its kind, with authors like Lebbeus Woods, Zaha Hadid, and Alberto Sartoris.

-Holl won first prize in the Amerika-Gedenkbibliothek International Library Design Competition in 1988, an expansion and renovation of the American Memorial Library in Berlin.
-In February, 1989 Holl's work was exhibited in a solo show at the Museum of Modern Art (MoMA) in New York City.
-MoMA later purchased twenty-five works by Holl for the museum's permanent collection.
-In the 1992 competition for a new contemporary arts museum in Helsinki, Finland, Holl's entry, entitled "Chiasma," won first prize out of more than five hundred international entries.
-The museum opened to the public in 1998, having permanently adopted the name "Kiasma," the Finnish transliteration of "chiasma."
+Holl received one of three first prizes in the 1988 invited competition for an addition to Berlin's Amerika-Gedenkbibliothek (American Memorial Library).
+The scheme was not realized following German reunification.
+In 1989 the Museum of Modern Art in New York presented the exhibition Emilio Ambasz/Steven Holl: Architecture (February 9–April 4).
+MoMA also holds models and drawings by Steven Holl Architects in its collection.
+In the 1992 international competition for Helsinki's new museum of contemporary art, Holl's proposal Chiasma was selected as the winner and the museum, named Kiasma, opened to the public in 1998.
+The name Kiasma derives from the Greek chiasma, meaning "crossing".

-In designing the Chapel of St. Ignatius (built 1994-1997), Jesuit chapel at Seattle University, Holl addressed the campus's need for green space by siting the chapel in the center of a former street and elongating the building plan.
-New green campus quadrangles were formed to the north, west, and south, and a future quadrangle is planned to the east.
+Holl designed the Chapel of St. Ignatius (built 1994–1997), a Jesuit chapel at Seattle University.
+The building is sited in the center of a former street and elongates the plan to create new campus quadrangles to the north, west and south, with a future quadrangle planned to the east.
 In 1997, the plan of the chapel won a design award in the American Institute of Architects of New York.
-Holl designed the Chapel around St. Ignatius's vision of the inner spiritual life, "seven bottles of light in a stone box", by creating seven volumes of different light.
+Holl designed the chapel around St. Ignatius's vision of the inner spiritual life, "seven bottles of light in a stone box", by creating seven volumes of different light.
 Each volume represents a different part of Jesuit Catholic worship, and has differently colored glass so that various parts of the building are marked out by colored light.
 Light sources are tinted both in this way and by indirect reflection from painted surfaces, and each is paired with its complementary color.
-In 2022, the American Institute of Architects bestowed the Chapel of St. Ignatius, Seattle, WA, with the prestigious Twenty-five Year Award.
+In 2022, the American Institute of Architects bestowed the Chapel of St. Ignatius, Seattle, WA, with the Twenty-five Year Award.